xingyaoww/mint-bench/README.md

 ### Generate Config

-MINT use configuration files to specify the experiment settings (e.g., which models to use, which datasets to use, etc.).
+MINT uses configuration files to specify the experiment settings (e.g., which models to use, which datasets to use, etc.).
 We provide a script [`mint/configs/config_variables.py`](mint/configs/config_variables.py) to generate default config files for you.

 Please refer to [docs/CONFIG.md](docs/CONFIG.md) if you want to add an evaluated model, a different LLM that provides feedback, or different experiment setting (e.g., feedback type).